clarinsi/conllu-diff/README.md

 # conllu-diff

 A tool for statistically comparing two conllu files.
+It offers two equivalent use modes:
+* as a command line program
+* as a python package

+## CLI use

+Run as `python conlludiff <json>`.

 The tool is configured through a JSON configuration file (example in `config_files/ssj_sst_upos.json`) where the user defines:
 - `file1` - The conllu file containing the first language sample
 - `file2` - The conllu file containing the second language sample
 - `event` - The linguistic feature the comparison is to be based on, optional events are form, lemma, upos, xpos, upos+feats, feat (each feature separately), feats (all features of a word merged), deprel, deprel+head_deprel